At CBHS we help you manage your health challenges. We believe in offering you the services, support and tools you need to live your best life.

 Breast cancer check

 Finding breast cancer early gives you the best chance of survival.
-The National Breast Cancer Foundation recommends checking your breasts monthly.
+The National Breast Cancer Foundation recommends checking your breasts regularly.
+You have opportunities every day to ‘get to know’ your breasts through activities such as showering or getting dressed.
 You should see your doctor without delay if you notice any of the following changes in your breasts:

 - a new lump or lumpiness